Laykonight/Generic_IoT_Infrastructure/README.md

 4. **Data Update**
    - Registered devices send data updates to the Gateway server.
    - Information is stored in the respective company's NoSQL database.

+## Development Status

+The project is still in development, focusing on the integration between the website and the Gateway server, as well as building the HTTP server unit.